-Mesotherapy injections could actually be better than lipo for treating localised pockets of cellulite.
-They can break down cellulite's tough fibroblast stronghold and encourage lymphatic drainage.
-Moreover, they can be precisely targeted and injected into dimpled areas - gaining a significant advantage over liposuction in this area.
-Dr. Lionel Bisson (US proponent of mesotherapy) states in his book, The Cellulite Cure: "Mesotherapy is a multi-faceted approach to successfully treating cellulite - one that offers significant advantages over methods such as liposuction."
+Mesotherapy injections could actually be better than liposuction for treating localised pockets of fat and cellulite.
+For example, they’re capable of breaking down cellulite’s tough fibroblast stronghold and can be performed superficially and subcutaneously, unlike surgical liposuction.
+The PC/DC solution used also encourages better lymphatic drainage.
+As they can be precisely targeted and injected into dimpled areas, they have a significant advantage over imprecise methods of liposuction in certain areas.
+Dr. Lionel Bisson (US proponent of mesotherapy) states in his book, The Cellulite Cure: “Mesotherapy is a multi-faceted approach to successfully treating cellulite – one that offers significant advantages over methods such as liposuction.”

 Is it safe?
 In the hands of a trained practitioner who follows stringent hypodermic protocols and uses the best medications, mesotherapy is a very safe treatment.
 Contraindications include pregnancy, a high BMI (over 30), chronic diseases such as lupus, and anticoagulant ingestion.

 Now for the kicker… does it REALLY work?
 This rests on: